SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 	package: 'CodeOfSpec20Book'
 ```

-During the initialization phase, we create our Athens surface:
+During the initialization phase, we create an Athens surface:

 ```
 AthensHello >> initialize